x30unlimited/postpromoter/README.md

-# Steemium Postpromoter Fork
+# Promobot software

 ## Note

-This fork does not modify any of the original postpromoter features.
-Minimal impact on the original software.
+This is a fork of postpromoter but it does not modify any of the original features.

-## Features
+## Additional Features

 ### Encrypted memos
 All incoming requests (vote bids, reversal requests...) can be can now be both encrypted or unencrypted.